abdulahmad/carshowcase/README.md

 I didn't include a CSS framework because in the modern era of flexbox and CSS Grid it's not really necessary.
 There are some compromises that have to be made due to CSS Grid still being fairly new and a few browsers that are still in use don't fully support it, but in that case the goal would be to serve up the mobile version of the website.
 Also, this site was very simple and didn't require any changing of the way the page displayed between mobile and desktop.

-If I were to spend more time on this I'd abstract importing the Article data into an API Mock service, rather than importing the JSON directly.
-And add CSS BEM Linting to enforce CSS being styled per component with consistent naming conventions.
-I'd also create some sort of global SCSS structure for common variables (breakpoints, etc) and theming.

-I took the balance of Saturday to build this project out.
-If I had more time (and I don't-- busy on Sunday) I would make sure the test cases were working and do clean up and ensure the bundle is as small as possible.
+If I were to spend more time on this I'd clean up the API Service-- Have a proper factory which would deliver the live API Service or the mock one based on environment.
+Do some more finessing around the styling and breakpoints.
+Add CSS BEM Linting to enforce CSS being styled per component with consistent naming conventions.
+I'd create some sort of global SCSS structure for common variables (breakpoints, etc) and theming.
+The Webpack configuration could also be extended to have proper development and production configs (such as building CSS into their own folder, uglify the production build, etc).
+And I'd build some Unit Tests and do clean up to ensure the bundle is as small as possible.
+Finally, I'd also add HTML Helmet support to deliver metadata on the page.

+Another issue that I recognize is the dropdown could be customized to be a little bit more mobile friendly.
+It's too small.

+Webpack 4 difficulties took up a big chunk of time at the initial stages of this task-- but I wanted to see how mature the Webpack 4 ecosystem was before I abandoned it.
+I was able to work around the issues.
+I couldn't get the auto generated HTML going due to Webpack 4 issues.
+There's also some weirdness around storybook running the production version of React-- I'm sure I could fix this if I focused on it but I had some time constraints.

 Commenting in the code is light-- partially because of time constraints, but also because many of the components are pretty light and simple to look at and understand how they work.